suhamansuri/recipemaker/README.md

 - The visual component is in data labelled logo.png
 - Save application by pressing the save button
 - Load application by pressing the load button

+Sample of events that occur when program is run, loaded and a recipe is edited:
+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Potato salad' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'French fries' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'French toast' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Coleslaw' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'PattyMelt' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Milkshake' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Toast' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Cheeseburger' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Chicken breast' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Croissant sandwich' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Potato salad' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'French fries' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'French toast' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Coleslaw' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'PattyMelt' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Milkshake' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Toast' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Cheeseburger' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Chicken breast' to RecipeBook

+Wed Apr 12 18:37:37 PDT 2023
+Added Recipe 'Croissant sandwich' to RecipeBook

+Wed Apr 12 18:38:21 PDT 2023
+Changed 'Cheeseburger' cook time to 40 minutes

+Process finished with exit code 0

+Possible refactoring:
+I would change the recipe class to include an ingredient class as its list of ingredients instead of list of string.
+This would allow me to add features to ingredients such as whether I currently have them at home, or their relative price.
+I would also edit my GUI to not open a new frame when an option was selected and rather a new panel was opened.
+I find this makes it less of a busy application as there are not many tabs open.
+Lastly, I would potentially also add a class that produces a list of all steps required to make each recipe.
+This would be lengthy and tedious, however would then pose as an actual recipeBook.
+I would consider this if it did not add too many words and make the application busy.
+Thus, I would attempt it before proceeding.